-OneSpace is set to launch China's first private rocket
+OneSpace launches China's first private rocket

-China's private space sector is getting ready for liftoff.
+China's private space sector has achieved liftoff.

-OneSpace, a startup based in Beijing, hopes to make history on Thursday as the country's first private company to launch its own rocket.
+OneSpace, a startup based in Beijing, on Thursday became the country's first private company to launch its own rocket.
+It said its 9-meter-tall OS-X rocket successfully blasted off from a base in northwestern China.

+The aim of the mission is to collect data for a research project the startup is working on with the Aviation Industry Corporation of China, a state-owned company.

 Founded in 2015, OneSpace is often likened to Elon Musk's rocket company, SpaceX, a comparison that founder and CEO Shu Chang doesn't shy away from.

-OneSpace plans to launch its 9-meter tall OS-X rocket at a base in northwestern China.
-It says the aim of the mission is to collect data for a research project it is working on with the Aviation Industry Corporation of China, a state-owned company.

-"This is the first rocket developed and built entirely with homegrown technology," Shu said.
+"This is the first rocket developed and built entirely with homegrown technology," said Shu, who previously worked for a state-owned aerospace company and an investment firm.

+OneSpace is still a long way from matching the feats of SpaceX, which regularly launches big rockets that put satellites in orbit and then return to Earth.
+OneSpace's OS-X rocket is designed to carry out tests and research during suborbital flights.

+Some of the Chinese company's claims have been met with skepticism, though.

 Related: Your guide to commercial space travel in 2018